We are a Christian community, drawn together by a desire to know, love, and serve God.

 Haight-Ashbury Community Services Committee (HACSC)

 Saturday Neighborhood Food Program.
 Serving up to 200 guests weekly.
+Contact the church office to volunteer.

 We visit residents at the Grove Street Extended Living and Care home, on the fourth Sunday of every month.